-The consultation on the list of additional projects in oil and smart grids projects proposed for the PCI label in energy infrastructure has been launched and will remain open until 26.06.2017.
+The consultation on the list of additional projects in oil and smart grids projects proposed for the PCI label in energy infrastructure was open until 26.06.2017.
 Regulation (EU) no 347/2013 of the European Parliament and of the Council of 17 April 2013 on guidelines for trans-European energy infrastructure (the TEN-E Regulation; identifies 9 priority corridors and 3 thematic areas and defines a procedure and criteria for a project to become a Project of Common Interest (PCI).

 The TEN-E Regulation foresees that the list shall be updated every two years.
 The first Union-wide list was adopted in October 2013 and the second one in November 2015.
 The identification of PCIs is based on a regional approach and is carried out by Regional Groups consisting of representatives of competent ministries, national regulatory authorities and the gas and electricity transmission system operators and project promoters, the European Network of Transmission System Operators (ENTSO) for electricity and gas, the Agency for the Cooperation of Energy Regulators and the European Commission.

-Project promoters submit the electricity and gas project proposals for which they want to obtain the status of PCI to the Regional Groups for assessment.
-Regional Groups then will evaluate the projects against the general and specific criteria as defined in the Regulation assessing especially the contribution of the projects to market integration, sustainability, security of supply and competition.
-The assessment will be carried out in the coming months and the Regional Groups will decide on the Regional PCI lists in summer 2017.
+Project promoters submitted the electricity and gas project proposals for which they wanted to obtain the status of PCI to the Regional Groups for assessment.
+Regional Groups then evaluated the projects against the general and specific criteria as defined in the Regulation assessing especially the contribution of the projects to market integration, sustainability, security of supply and competition.
+The Regional Groups decided on the Regional PCI lists in summer 2017.

-Each Regional Group shall consult the organisations representing relevant stakeholders including energy producers, distribution system operators, suppliers, consumers and organisations for environmental protection.
+Each Regional Group had to consult the organisations representing relevant stakeholders including energy producers, distribution system operators, suppliers, consumers and organisations for environmental protection.

 The published list of projects includes internet links to the proposed projects where more information can be obtained.
 Additional information on electricity projects can be found on the ENTSO-E website.
 Additional information on gas projects can be found on the ENTSO-G website.

-We welcome contributions from citizens, organisations and public authorities through the online questionnaire (EUSurvey).
+We welcomed contributions from citizens, organisations and public authorities through the online questionnaire (EUSurvey).

-In addition, respondents can also submit position papers to the functional mailbox:
+In addition, respondents could also submit position papers to the functional mailbox:

 Received contributions will be published on the Internet.
 See the specific privacy statement attached to this consultation for information on how your personal data and contribution will be dealt with.

-Replies are welcome in any official language of the European Union.
-Given possible delays in translating comments submitted in some languages, contributions in English are welcome, as they will help the Commission to process the survey more swiftly.
+Replies were welcome in any official language of the European Union.
+Given possible delays in translating comments submitted in some languages, contributions in English were welcome, as they help the Commission to process the survey more swiftly.